trumad/PS2ArtworkDownloader/README.md

 * Playstation 2 game screenshots
 * Playstation 2 game background shots

-for use with Open Playstation 2 Loader.
+The image filenames are compatible with Open Playstation 2 Loader.
 With this, you'll be able to make a full collection of PS2 covers and have them show up on the OpenPS2 Loader menu.

 # Guide